pensjonatus/flash-fiction/blog/fake-emotion.md

 ---
-title: 'Fake Emotion'
+title: Fake Emotion
 date: '2013-11-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I am feeling so good, smiling so nice, I lay my head on the table.
 The club is